Farming the Future exists to strengthen and amplify the movement for an agroecological system of food and farming.

 Do you believe that everyone should have a right to eat in this way?

-The wide network of Food Practitioners who work in this space greatly ranges in scale and expertise.
-From community volunteers who bring food to the doorsteps of those in need, to national certification bodies and policy experts ensuring that everything is to the book.
+The wide network of people who work in this space ranges greatly in scale and expertise.
+From community volunteers who bring food to the doorsteps of those in need, to national certification bodies and policy experts shaping the rules of the game.
+They come in all shapes and sizes, but they are all working hard each day to make sure our food is nourishing both for our bodies and for the web of life we live within.

-The Movement is made up of farmers, millers, investors, lawyers, journalists, activists, growers, butchers, and many others.
+The food and farming movement is made up of farmers, millers, investors, lawyers, journalists, activists, growers, butchers, and many others.
 But importantly, it is made up of people who care deeply.

 People like you.